Global Generation of Adjoint Line Bundles on Projective $5$-folds: Introduction

-For curves, the conjecture follows from Riemann-Roch theorem.
+For curves, the conjecture follows from the Riemann-Roch theorem.
 For surfaces, the conjecture was proved by Reider \cite{Reider1988} using Bogomolov's instability theorem \cite{Bogomolov1978} on rank two vector bundles.
-Unfortunately, this approach is limited to surfaces because no generalization of Bogomolov's theorem in higher dimension was available.
+Unfortunately, so far this method is limited to surfaces.

+For $n\geq 3$, towards Fujita's freeness conjecture, people follow a cohomological approach developed by Kawamata \cite{Kawamata1984}, Reid \cite{Reid1983} and Shokurov \cite{Shokurov1985}.
+The basic idea is roughly the following.
+Given a point $x\in X$, under certain assumption on positivity of $D=mL$, we can find a general effective $\mathbb{Q}$-divisor $G$ linearly equivalent to $\lambda D$ with $0\leq \lambda<1$ such that the support $Z(G)$ of the multiplier ideal sheaf of $G$ is a normal subvariety containing $x$.
+We then apply Kawamata-Viehweg vanishing theorem to $(1-\lambda)D$ and reduce to a problem on $Z(G)$.
+Some effective results have been obtained in higher dimensions through this approach.